 (c) About the Programme Approval Process

-What is the expected timeline for education providers to seek approval of their programmes by the Registration Board?
+What is the expected timeline for education providers to seek approval of their clinical, counselling and educational psychology programmes by the Registration Board?

 In advance of the opening of the registers, the Board has published its pre-registration education and training requirements (Standards of Proficiency and Criteria for Education and Training Programmes across the three specialisms).
 These documents will be central to the programme approval process that the Board will undertake in order to ensure that all education and training programmes that are used for entry onto a register prepare entrants to meet the same threshold level of proficiency for safe practice.

-Following the publication of the Board’s Standards and Criteria, the Education Quality Assurance (EQA) Unit in CORU will begin a series of engagements with education providers to explain the programme approval process and a series of training and resources will be available as part of this process.
-It is as part of these engagements that the EQA Unit will be in a position to communicate timelines specific to each programme.
+Following the publication of the Board’s Standards and Criteria, the Education Quality Assurance (EQA) Unit in CORU will commence a series of engagements with education providers to explain the programme approval process.
+As part of these engagements that the EQA Unit will be in a position to communicate timelines specific to each programme.

 If an education or training course is currently accredited with a professional body is this considered for CORU programme approval?